@threlte/extras

 <script lang="ts">

-import { CameraControls, type CameraControlsRef } from '@threlte/core'
+import { CameraControls, type CameraControlsRef } from '@threlte/extras'

 let controls = $state<CameraControlsRef>()